Table of Contents

-With all that said, I would recommend reviewing my post on why I believe a masticating juicer is better than a centrifugal juicer.
+With all that said, I would recommend reviewing my post on why a masticating juicer is better than a centrifugal juicer.

-I hope that this post helped you understand what a centrifugal juicer is and how they work, along with some of the other important considerations that are necessary to consider when purchasing a juicer.
+I hope that this post helped you understand what a centrifugal juicer is and how they work.

 A centrifugal juicer is a great option for someone looking for speed, efficiency, and affordability, while not being overly concerned about maximizing every bit of nutrient and juice extraction.